learn-co-curriculum/react-hooks-phase-2-project/README.md

 ### Frontend Setup

-Use `create-react-app` to generate starter code for your your project.
+Use `create-react-app` to generate starter code for your project.
 Follow the instructions on the [create-react-app] site to get started.

 [create-react-app]: https://create-react-app.dev/docs/getting-started